LucHermitte/lh-style/doc/intro.rst

-Snippets from `lh-cpp <http://github.com/LucHermitte/lh-cpp>`_ and `mu-template <http://github.com/LucHermitte/mu-template>`_\ , and refactorings from `lh-refactor <http://github.com/LucHermitte/lh-refactor>`_ exploit the options offered by lh-style for specifying code style.
+Snippets from `lh-cpp <http://github.com/LucHermitte/lh-cpp>`_ and `mu-template <http://github.com/LucHermitte/mu-template>`_\ , and refactorings from `vim-refactor <http://github.com/LucHermitte/vim-refactor>`_ exploit the options offered by lh-style for specifying code style.

 ..